How to Grow a YouTube Channel (Tips & Tricks)

 YouTube Quality

 This is especially true when it comes to audio quality.
-Even if the actual content of your video is above average, a poor quality camera or microphone can easily detract from this experience.
+Even if the video’s content is above average, a poor-quality camera or microphone can easily detract from the experience.

 Consistency Matters, Too